delrosariojosefleander/delrosariojosefleander.github.io/projects/sudokuSolver.md

 -------------------------------------------------------------------------------------------------------

-After checking the array, it is then passed to another method called fillSudoku that fills in the array in accordance to sudoku's rules.
-To make sure that the sudoku puzzle is solved correctly, the checkSudoku method is called in the fillSudoku method.
+After checking the array, it is passed to another method called fillSudoku, which fills in the array according to Sudoku's rules.
+To ensure that the Sudoku puzzle is solved correctly, the checkSudoku method is called within the fillSudoku metho.

 -------------------------------------------------------------------------------------------------------